-As explained in the answer to question 7, the civil courts cannot at any time order the disclosure of leniency statements.
+The civil courts cannot at any time order the disclosure of leniency statements.
 In any case, the use of a leniency statement as evidence in proceedings relating to an action for antitrust damages would be inadmissible.

 However, if a leniency applicant submits pre-existing information that exists irrespective of the proceedings of a competition authority, such information would not be shielded from subsequent disclosure to private claimants.